Ready to ignite change with a click?

 ConvertKit is one of the best email marketing platforms designed specifically for bloggers and online creators.
 It offers a range of features, including automation, list segmentation, and a range of templates and design tools.
 It also includes a range of integrations with other tools such as Leadpages and Teachable.

 Drip is an email marketing software that offers a range of features, and includes different integrations with other tools such as Shopify and Salesforce.

 ActiveCampaign is an email marketing software that offers a range of features, including customizable templates, automation, and integrations with other tools.
 It also offers a range of sales and CRM tools.

 Infusionsoft is one of the best email marketing platforms that offers a range of features, including customizable templates and integrations with other tools.
 It also offers a range of sales and CRM features geared towards small businesses and entrepreneurs.

-Here are some best practices to guide the nonprofit marketing strategy:
+Here are some best nonprofit email marketing best practices:

 Don't buy email lists or use deceptive tactics to get people to sign up.
 Instead, focus on building your list organically by offering value and incentives to people who opt-in.